toniclecb/springbootregistration/readme.md

   - Create the repositories RegisterH2Repository and RegisterRepository
   - Create the Service and Controller
   - Create unit test class RegisterControllerTest, test insert, add new profile test, add dependency to io.rest-assured
+  - Change the driver-class-name of mysql connection to avoid the deprecated one

 ## Tags